sahg/PyTOPKAPI/README.txt

-To build a binary installer on MSWindows do:
+To install on any operating system do: python setup.py install

-!python setup.py bdist_wininst
+To build a binary installer for MSWindows do: python setup.py bdist_wininst